MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/openinventorobjects.md

 ![SoExaminerViewer](/images/tutorials/openinventor/OI1_01.png "SoExaminerViewer")

 We like to change the color of the cone.
 In order to do so, add the module `SoMaterial` to the workspace and connect the module as shown below.
-When creating Open Inventor scene (by creating networks of Open Inventor modules), the sequence of module connections, in this case the sequence of the inputs to the module `SoExaminerViewer` determines the functionality of the network.
+When creating an Open Inventor scene (by creating networks of Open Inventor modules), the sequence of module connections, in this case the sequence of the inputs to the module `SoExaminerViewer` determines the functionality of the network.

 Open Inventor modules are executed like scene graphs.
 This means, modules are executed from top to bottom and from left to right.
-Here, it is important to connect the module `SoMaterial` to an input on the left side of connection between `SoCone` and `SoExaminerViewer`.
+Here, it is important to connect the module `SoMaterial` to an input on the left side of the connection between `SoCone` and `SoExaminerViewer`.
 With this, we first select features like a color and these features are then assigned to all objects, which were executed afterwards.
 Now, open the panel of the module `SoMaterial` and select any *Diffuse Color* you like.
 Here, we choose green.

 ![Colors and Material in Open Inventor](/images/tutorials/openinventor/OI1_02.png "Colors and Material in Open Inventor")